strangerstudios/memberlite-shortcodes/readme.txt

 Some of the shortcodes in this plugin will work with any theme, but we cannot guarantee the appearance will match that of the demo site.

 == Changelog ==

+= 1.3.5 - YYYY-MM-DD =
+* ENHANCEMENT: Now using version 5.15.1 of Font Awesome.
+* ENHANCEMENT: Now tested up to WordPress 5.6.

 = 1.3.4 - 2020-09-14 =
 * BUG FIX/ENHANCEMENT: Fixed issue with localization to allow for proper translation.